 - (a) subject to any action, liability, claim or demand; or - (b) liable for any matter or thing done or omitted to be done (whether negligently or not) in the performance or purported performance of any function or duty, or the exercise or purported exercise of any power under this Act. - 70.
 The Commission must prepare an annual report of its activities under this Act, and table it before Parliament within three months after the end of the calendar year.

 Annual report

-71. The Commission may make regulations to carry out and give effect to this Act, including but not limited to -
+71. The Minister may on the recommendation of the Commission make regulations to carry out and give effect to this Act, including but not limited to - a

 Regulations